streamdata-gallery-organizations/xignite/_listings/xignite/gethistoricalhighlow-post.md

   /GetHistoricalHighLow:
     post:
       summary: Get Historical High Low
-      description: Returns a historical high low for a time range
+      description: Returns the high and the low ticks for a historical time range
       operationId: postGethistoricalhighlow
       parameters:
       - in: body